Apply for asylum

 If asylum seekers have received authorisation or an obligation to move within Munich or to another city during the asylum procedure, they must inform the Federal Office for Migration and Refugees of their new address themselves.

-Moving out of shared accommodation
+Moving out of the shared accommodation

 Asylum seekers and other persons entitled to benefits under the Asylum Seekers' Benefits Act are generally accommodated in shared accommodation.
 Exceptions to this can be requested from